nezaboodka/reactronic/README.md

 }
 ```

-In the example above, the function `load` is an action that makes
+In the example above, the function `load` is a transaction that makes
 changes to `url`, `content` and `timestamp` properties.
 While the
-action is running, the changes are visible only inside the action
+transaction is running, the changes are visible only inside the
-itself.
-The new values become atomically visible outside of the
+transaction itself.
+The new values become atomically visible outside
-action only upon its completion.
+of the transaction only upon its completion.

 Atomicity is achieved by making changes in an isolated data
-snapshot that is not visible outside of the running action
+snapshot that is not visible outside of the running transaction
 until it is fully finished and applied.
 Multiple objects
 and their properties can be changed with full respect
 to the all-or-nothing principle.
 To do so, separate data
-snapshot is automatically maintained for each action.
+snapshot is automatically maintained for each transaction.
 That is a logical snapshot that does not create a full copy
 of all the data.

-Compensating actions are not needed in case of the action
+Compensating actions are not needed in case of the transaction
-failure, because all the changes made by the action in its
+failure, because all the changes made by the transaction in its
 logical snapshot are simply discarded.
-In case the action
+In case the transaction
 is successfully applied, affected caches are invalidated
 and corresponding caching functions are re-executed in a proper
 order (but only when all the data changes are fully applied).

 Asynchronous operations (promises) are supported out of the box
-during action execution.
-The action may consist of a set of
+during transaction execution.
+The transaction may consist of a set of
-asynchronous calls prolonging the action until completion of
+asynchronous calls prolonging the transaction until completion of
 all of them.
 An asynchronous call may spawn other
-asynchronous calls, which prolong action execution until
+asynchronous calls, which prolong transaction execution until
 the whole chain of asynchronous operations is fully completed.

 ### Trigger & Cache